HusseinRmaile/ML-Loan-Fairness/README.md

 This repository contains our midterm project for Spring 2025, analyzing loan approval decisions using the 2018 HMDA dataset.
 Our work focuses on **data preprocessing, logistic regression modeling, and fairness-aware machine learning** to evaluate biases in lending decisions.

+Note: This is a copy of the original from my Georgia Tech github enterprise account.
+It is copied over for archival purposes, none of the code base has been changed and the commit history is preserved.
+Specific contributions are also listed on report pages, as much of the collaboration was done on google drive.
+The interactive report viewer can be accessed in browser through github pages at [https://husseinrmaile.github.io/ML-Loan-Fairness/index.html](https://husseinrmaile.github.io/ML-Loan-Fairness/index.html).

 ## Repository Structure

 ### **Notebooks**